top of page

 They experience intersectional discrimination, which impacts their experiences in areas such as education, employment, healthcare.
 Indeed, every facet of their lives is shaped and impacted by external forces; the cause behind the many ‘institutional failings’ influencing lives of Black women.
 The reason Black women are four times more likely to die in childbirth, is because it is assumed that they have higher pain thresholds than white women.
 The reason Black women are overrepresented in the criminal justice system and mental institutions – because they are perceived to be a threat due to being ‘angry’ and ‘aggressive’ and the reason Black women experience the worst rates of poverty is because they are nauseatingly impacted by the gender-race pay gap.

 When I was at secondary school my English teacher refused to teach me.
 I was forbidden to sit in the front of the class and I was denied text books.
 She told me it was a waste of time teaching the Black girls, because we would amount to nothing.
 It gave me a complex and set in place so many limiting beliefs in my ability to write.
-I hear many Black women tell of similar stories - our futures cast in doubt by those who did not have our best interests at heart.
+I hear many Black women tell of similar stories - our futures cast in doubt by those who did not have our best interests at heart. â€‹Fast forward - I love to write and I am good at it!

+This is your opportunity to overcome limiting beliefs and see your writing in print!
 Join us and contribute to one, or all of the books we will publish this year.
 Collectively, we can change the narrative about Black women and enable Black girls to thrive without the limiting beliefs that held us back.

 Palma Black, Founder & CEO, Soul Purpose 360 CIC